Odd moments for the trace of Frobenius and the Sato--Tate conjecture in arithmetic progressions: Evaluation of the Rankin--Cohen brackets

 \section{Evaluation of the Rankin--Cohen brackets}

 As in \cite[Lemma 2.6 (3)]{BKP} (see also \cite[(4.6)]{Me}, where the Fourier expansion differs slightly), we have

 Writing

 the idea is to obtain asymptotic behavior $c_{k,m,M}(n)$ by bounding the coefficients of the individual terms on the right-hand side of \eqref{eqn:holprojrelate}.
 We begin by considering the first term on the right-hand side of \eqref{eqn:holprojrelate}.
-We recall its modular properties, which leads to a bound by Deligne's work \cite{Deligne}.
+We recall its modular properties, which leads to a bound by Deligne \cite{Deligne}.

 \begin{lemma} For $k\in\N_0$ we have